 - Add coconut milk, red curry paste, fish sauce, maple syrup and salt; stir and let simmer for a few minutes.
 Stir in “rice” and peanuts.
 Remove from heat and sprinkle with cilantro.
 Serve hot on its own or with extra brown rice for those extra hungry people, if desired.:)

-Store in a glass airtight container for up to 3 – 4 days.
+- Store: Store leftovers in a glass airtight container for up to 3 – 4 days.

 - *Leave seeds in for a hot dish.
 It is mild when peppers are seeded.